-Sending an automatic thank-you email once someone’s registered for your webinar is an excellent way of building rapport with your audience.
+Once someone has completed your registration form and registered for your webinar, sending an automatic thank-you email is an excellent way of building rapport with your audience.
 People appreciate the acknowledgment.

 Use this as an opportunity to confirm their registration and reiterate the details of the webinar.

 Top Tip: Add a call to action at the bottom of the email.
 Instruct them to add the time and date of the webinar to their calendar.